 What is a Professional Development Plan?

 Professional development plans, also called individual professional development plans, are crucial for moving forward in your career.
 Some careers, such as those in education, require employees to put together a professional development plan.
-However, even if a job doesn’t have it as a requirement, these plans can help people get where they want to go professionally in any field.
+However, even if a job doesn’t have it as a requirement, these plans can help people get where they want to go professionally in any field by achieving key career goals and taking advantage of opportunities.

 What are the Benefits of a Professional Development Plan?

 Creating a professional development plan helps people achieve their career development goals, while also producing impressive business results.
 In one study, organizations that provide development plan guidance and programs for their employees experienced an increase of 24 percent in their profits.
-Yet, companies weren’t the only ones to benefit from this.
-Compared to organizations that didn’t have the same programs, employees’ income increased by 218 percent.
+Yet, companies weren’t the only ones to benefit from a PDP.
+Compared to organizations that didn’t have the an employee development plan, employees’ income increased by 218 percent.
 This shows professional development plans are mutually beneficial for employers and employees alike.

 How to Create a Professional Development Plan

-While there are many professional development plan samples out there, creating one that’s unique to you should be a top priority.
-Make sure to set aside some time to give it some careful thought.
+While there are many professional development plan samples out there, creating a PDP that’s unique to you should be a top priority.
+Make sure to set aside some time to give it some careful thought as you set long-term goals.
 You’ll also want to check out the following steps to create a plan that’s both effective and ambitious.

 1. Perform a Self-Assessment